 Nor are the Chinese pigs the first to be genetically engineered.

-South Korean scientists have created pigs that are more muscular, while Chinese researchers used methods similar to those that produced the “skinny pigs” to create a line of “micro pigs” they hope to sell as pets.
+South Korean scientists have that are more muscular, while Chinese researchers used methods similar to those that produced the “skinny pigs” to create a line of “micro pigs” they hope to sell as pets.

 Jaffe isn’t an alarmist about genetically modified foods.

 “All the animals we use today have been altered from their wild state,” he pointed out.

 However, he said that the continued emergence of bioengineered animals will challenge the FDA to provide proper oversight while still allowing safe products to get to market in a timely fashion.